pbaptist08/LLM-systems-stack/README.md

 **PM-level understanding:**

 - Training huge base models is something only big labs/clouds do.
-- You will mostly care about **inference infrastructure**: latency, throughput, cost, reliability (SLOs).
+- PM cares about **inference infrastructure**: This is where latency, reliability, and cost per request come from.
+- You don’t manage GPUs, but you choose deployment shape (hosted API vs self-hosted, small vs big model).

 ---